MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-gateway.md

 3. In **Manufacturer and Model** click the required settings.
 4. In **Credentials**, specify a Run As account with permissions in the domain to which the gateway is connected.
 5. In **Connection String** type the string that the gateway should use.
 The string syntax is defined by the gateway vendor.
 6. In **Certificates** if listed, verify the thumbprints of the certificates match those installed on the gateway.
 Select to confirm that the certificates can be imported.
-If none are listed the gateway probably doesn't need certificate authentication.
+If none is listed the gateway probably doesn't need certificate authentication.
 If they're needed make sure they're installed correctly on the gateway.
 7. In **Gather Information** click **Scan Provider** to run the basic validation test against the gateway.
 8. In **Host Group** select one or more host groups to which the gateway will be available.
 9. In **Summary**, review the settings and click **Finish**.